dudeperf3ct/dudeperf3ct.github.io/content/posts/distributed_communication_part1.md

 +-----------------------------------------+------------------------+----------------------+
 ```

-Sure enough there are 4xH100 GPUs each with 80GB memory :money_bag: :money_bag: .
+Sure enough there are 4xH100 GPUs each with 80GB memory 💰💰 .

 Next, the output of `nvidia-smi topo -m` command shows how the GPUs are inter-linked with each other and how data travels between GPUs.